-- Translate it in your language, information sheet and privacy statement, and informed consent forms (if your stakeholders do not speak English).
+- Translate it in your own language, both information sheet and privacy statement and informed consent forms (if your stakeholders do no speak English).
 Both documents are available in annexes 1 and 2.

 - Fill in the missing information highlighted in yellow

 - Ask the signature

 - Convert the document into a PDF

 - Save the pdf in your repository